2021-22 Preschool Year

 2020-21 School Year

 The application period has passed for the 2020-21 school year and all classes are currently full.
 Any applications submitted will be considered in the order received should any openings become available mid-year.
-This application does not carry over to the 2021 school year.
-Click here for the 2020-21 school year application if you would be interested in applying for a mid-year spot.
+This application does not carry over to the 2021-22 school year.
+Click here for the 2020-21 school year application if you would be interested in applying in case of an opening.
+Please return your application to Maria at email@example.com.

 Frequently Asked Questions: